salimk/Rcrawler/README.md

 - Control how many levels Should be crawled from the start point .([see 6](https://github.com/salimk/Rcrawler#6-liming-the-crawling-process-to-a-level-maxdepth-parameter))

-- Choose to ignore some URL parameters during crawling process ([see 7](https://github.com/salimk/Rcrawler#7-liming-the-crawling-process-to-a-level-maxdepth-parameter))
+- Choose to ignore some URL parameters during crawling process ([see 7](https://github.com/salimk/Rcrawler#7-ignore-some-url-parameters-ignoreurlparams))

 In Web structure mining field Rcrawler provide some starter kit to analyze the node and connection structure of a web site.

 - Represent a website Netwok by mapping all its internal and external hyperlink connections (Edges & nodes) ([see 8](https://github.com/salimk/Rcrawler#8-creating-a-website-network-graph))

-In addtition, Rcrawler package provide a set of tools that enables you :
+In addtition, Rcrawler package provide a set of tools that enables that makes your R web mining life easier:

-- Scrape data from a list of URLs you provide
+- Scrape data from a list of URLs you provide ([see 9-1](https://github.com/salimk/Rcrawler#9-creating-a-website-network-graph))

+- Exclude an inner element (node) from scraped data ([see 9-2](https://github.com/salimk/Rcrawler#9-creating-a-website-network-graph))

 ## Installation

 Install the release version from CRAN: